 There are free antiviruses out there that come from established, well-regarded brands.
 However, there are also scammers and hackers preying on uninformed audiences, pushing their free antiviruses with bogus claims of malware infection.

 When choosing an antivirus, you need to do some investigative work.
 Here’s what you want to look out for:

 - Developer reputation: if it’s made by a company with a history of shady incidents, it’s not an antivirus for you.
 Probably the most important bit when choosing a free AV.

 - Basic features: does it have real-time shields and other basic antivirus tools?
 If so, it’s a good AV for you.

 - Platform support: will it even work on the device of your choice?

 - Additional features: this is the arena where premium antivirus apps duke it out for dominance.
 Does it offer ransomware protection?
 How many devices can you protect with a single account?
 Those are just some of the features to be on the lookout for.

 Final look: should you pay for antivirus?

-Yes, you should.
-And I know it’s easy for me to say that – after all, I’m working for a company that offers one.
-“Surfshark antivirus, a lightweight solution,” you get it.
+Yes, you need an antivirus in 2023, so make it a paid one.
+And I know it’s easy for me to say that — after all, I’m working for a company that offers one.
+“Surfshark Antivirus, a lightweight solution,” you get it.
 However, the decision is yours.